Kbastwad19/Number-Plate-Detection-/README.md

 python license_plate_detection.py
 ```

---The script will:
+###The script will:

---Load the image and convert it to grayscale
+-Load the image and convert it to grayscale
---Apply Canny edge detection to find contours
+-Apply Canny edge detection to find contours
---Identify a rectangular contour as the potential license plate
+-Identify a rectangular contour as the potential license plate
---Preprocess the license plate region (thresholding, noise reduction)
+-Preprocess the license plate region (thresholding, noise reduction)
---Extract text using Tesseract OCR
+-Extract text using Tesseract OCR
---Display three windows: the original image, the detected license plate, and the final image with a bounding box and extracted text
+-Display three windows: the original image, the detected license plate, and the final image with a bounding box and extracted text
---Print the detected license plate text to the console
+-Print the detected license plate text to the console
---Press any key to close the image windows.
+-Press any key to close the image windows.